Incentive Per Diem (IPD) Box Cars

 “With the downturn in the economy, those flashy IPD short-line boxcars are [coming home].
 This is no major problem for lines with enough on-line business to get their cars loaded and outbound again, but this means the boxcars are beginning to pile up at home.”

-The IPD boxcar boom remains a unique chapter in railroad history, illustrating how changes in regulations can spur innovation—and excess.
-Today, the legacy of IPD cars endures in the lessons learned about fleet management, regional railroads, and the interplay between market forces and regulation.
+The IPD boxcar boom remains a unique chapter in railroad history.
+It shows how regulatory changes can trigger innovation, excess, and unforeseen consequences.
+Today, the legacy of IPD cars endures through lessons learned about fleet management, regional railroads, and the interplay between market forces and regulation.

 AAAnn Arbor Railroad System5100-5199 (100)PS 5,344 cu.ftFox Valley